basetenlabs/truss-examples/mistral-7b/README.md

 # Mistral 7B Truss

 This is a [Truss](https://truss.baseten.co/) for Mistral 7B.
-Mistral 7B 7B parameter language model released by Mistral that outperforms other models in the 7B model class.
+Mistral 7B parameter language model released by [Mistral](https://mistral.ai/) that outperforms other models in the 7B model class.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of Mistral 7B.

 ## Truss